melsman/mlkit/doc/arm64-runtime.md

 across page rollover.
 It is not an ML ABI or GC test.
 The native compiler suite separately validates generated ARM GC and profiling paths.
 Generated parallel allocation is covered by the compiler parallel suite;
-native bootstrap validation remains a later milestone.
+native bootstrap validation uses the separate `Makefile.arm64 bootstrap` target.

-Validation on 2026-09-21 used Apple Clang 21 via `gcc`, macOS arm64, and Rosetta 2 for X64 execution.
+Validation on 2026-09-21 used Apple Clang 21 via `gcc`, SDK 26.5, macOS arm64,
+and Rosetta 2 for X64 execution.
 All ten standard archive variants built for both targets; the architecture, allocation, concurrent allocation, installation, legacy archive preservation, and rejection checks passed.
 An installed X64 MLKit also compiled and ran `test_dev/int_first.sml` against the new runtime with `-no_gc` and with `-gc -prof`.
 The checkout was left configured for X64.
 Linux execution was not tested in this environment.

+The matrix also checks repeated profiling samples on both architectures.
+Completed samples are streamed and freed; the runtime no longer links a new sample through the previously freed sample.
+The regression detects that write by reusing the freed allocation.
+A native full-Basis profiling program also passes with AddressSanitizer.

 ## ARM GC and profiling integration